2020 Mobil 1 Twelve Hours of Sebring

-Tickets for the 2020 Mobil 1 Twelve Hours of Sebring, including the FIA WEC 1000 Miles of Sebring and the Alan Jay Automotive Network 120, go on sale Monday, Aug.
-19 at noon.
+Tickets for the 2020 Mobil 1 Twelve Hours of Sebring, including the FIA WEC 1000 Miles of Sebring and the Alan Jay Automotive Network 120, go on sale Monday.

 Ticket and parking prices remain unchanged from the 2019 12-Hour classic, which was the most well-attended race in its 67-year history.
 In July the Mobil 1 Twelve Hours of Sebring was voted North America’s most popular motorsports event by a USA Today fan poll.